SEPTEMBER-JULY ・ 11 MONTHS・ HOST FAMILY ・ TEACH ENGLISH

 Fellows are placed in various urban or rural, K-12 schools in the Amazonian and Sierra (Andes) regions of Ecuador.
 You will live with an assigned host family in your local community.
 Breakfast and dinner are provided by your host family and typically consist of rice, meat, and beans or lentils.
 Potatoes are native to the Sierra region and also featured in the Ecuadorian diet.
 Fresh fruits and juices are another intricate part of the local sustenance.

-The Fellowship is fully funded and includes visa, housing, transportation and international airfare, supplemental overseas health and emergency evacuation insurance, orientation and additional training conferences, 24-hour in-country field director support, access to educational resources, TEFL certification, and alumni support and networking.
+The Ecuador Global Education Fellowship program cost includes visa, housing, transportation and international airfare, supplemental overseas health and emergency evacuation insurance, orientation and additional training conferences, 24-hour in-country field director support, access to educational resources, TEFL certification, and alumni support and networking.

 All Fellows must: